aqwvinh/Basic_guideline_for_Machine_Learning/P. AB testing.md

 ## Bonus

 - Multivariate testing: more changes than A/B testing.
 More powerful but more difficult to implement and need more data
+- What to do if A/B test fails? ==> check H0, increase sample size/duration of test, check data measurements, check data quality